radondb/radon/docs/how_to_build_and_run_radon.md

 --------------------------------------------------------------------------------------------------
 [TOC]

-# How to build and run randon
+# How to build and run radon

 ## Requirements
 1. [Go](http://golang.org) version 1.8 or newer is required.("sudo apt install golang" for ubuntu or "yum install golang" for centOS/redhat)